eduardobehr/Serial_plotter/README.md

 ## Known bugs

-- Serial ports can frequencly send corrupted variable names, depending on the time the serial reader starts to listen to the port.
+- Serial ports may frequently send corrupted variable names, depending on the time the serial reader starts to listen to the port.
 Since the program won't be able do distinguish correct data from corrupt, it assumes the data is correct if it keeps being updated.
 Otherwise, if the data is no longer updated, its curve is dropped from the plot and no longer used.
 - [FIXED] Pass ```str``` instead of ```int``` to allow the representation of ```float``` without the deprecationg warning from PyQt5's signal.emit method.

 ## To do